shahern004/CRUSTy-Core/Documentation/CRUSTY-Core_System_Design.md

 # CRUSTY-Core System Design Document

 **Author: Shawn Ahern**
-**Date: March 4, 2025**
+**Date: March 6, 2025**

 ## 1. Introduction

-This document describes the system design for CRUSTY-Core, a secure file encryption application with dual functionality: a PC application with Qt UI and an embedded deployment on STM32H573I-DK hardware.
+This document describes the system design for CRUSTY-Core, a secure file encryption application with dual functionality: a command-line PC application and an embedded deployment on STM32H573I-DK hardware.
 The architecture leverages Rust for all input handling while maintaining the cryptographic core in C++, combining the memory safety benefits of Rust with the performance and compatibility of C++.

 ## 2. Architectural Overview